What is an Epilogue — and How To Write One Readers Won't Forget

 Recommended read: The chaotic end of Moby Dick involves the long-awaited encounter of Captain Ahab and the whale, and the sinking of a ship, to boot!
 In the epilogue, Ishmael survives by floating on a coffin, and he reminds us that it is this providential yet ironic buoy that has allowed him to carry on the story we are currently reading.

-Gives one last — subtle! — nod to the theme of the novel
+DO: Give one last — subtle! — nod to the theme of the novel

 This is a tricky one.
 You don’t want to hit your readers over the head with your novel’s theme.
 However, sometimes an epilogue can provide one last perspective on your novel’s theme, whether that be from another time, setting, or point of view.
 Be careful not to break the tone or pacing of the novel too much or the epilogue will end up sounding like the intro of a new story rather than the closing of the current one.
 Just give your readers one final note to chew on.